unRob/joao/README.md

 ### Repo mode

 Basically, configs are kept in a directory and their relative path maps to their 1Password item name.
-A `.joao.yaml` file must exist at the root configuration directory, specifying the 1Password vault to use, and optionally a prefix to prepend ot every item name
+A `.joao.yaml` file must exist at the root configuration directory, specifying the 1Password vault to use, and optionally a prefix to prepend to every item name

 ```yaml
 # config/.joao.yaml